Do you want to know how to work with Section 8?

 The inspector will go out and the utilities are off.
 Any utility; gas. water, power, anything that’s going to be on in your name, the owner, has to be on at the time that they do the inspection.

-Most inspectors, if one of those utilities is not on, is going to turn and walk away because they’re going to feel like you didn’t really take the time to do your job, so why should they take the time to when they know they’re going to have to come back three or four times?
+Most inspectors, if one of those utilities is not on, is going to turn and walk away.
+They’re going to feel like you didn’t really take the time to do your job.
+They will wonder why should they take the time to when they know they’re going to have to come back three or four times?

 Essentially you’ve just wasted their time.